Important Note for all Occupational First Aiders

 - Patient Assessment

-For a full list of learning outcomes see page 4-9 of component specification here
+For a full list of learning outcomes see the Education and Training Standard document here

 Programme Details